aslamcodes/brain-cache/aws/encryption.md

 # Key Rotation
 - It is required to rotate AMS Managed keys
 - It is optional to rotate Customer Managed Keys

+> [TLDR] Encryption is the process of scrambling plain data using a key.
+The key is a random-looking input used by an encryption algorithm.
+To get the original data back, a decryption algorithm is used along with the same key.
+> Asymmetric encryption uses two keys: a public key and a private key.
+Data encrypted with the public key can only be decrypted with the private key, and vice versa.
+Bob sends alice his public key and alice sends her data encrypted, which can only be decyrped with bob's private key